 - Any of Jesus’ historical activities, in any time or any place.

 - Paul rarely quoted Jesus, which is odd considering his use of many other persuasive techniques.

 - Paul contradicted Jesus’ explicit teachings on divorce (1COR 7:10), allowing for none, while Jesus permitted exceptions.

 - Jesus taught a Trinitarian baptism (“in the name of the Father, Son and Holy Ghost”) in the Gospels, and Paul and his disciples baptized in Jesus’ name only.
-This is evidence that that Gospels were written after the time of Paul, since the Trinity was developed later as a workaround to rationalize Jesus’ contradictory claims of being both the Son of God (JOH 3:36) and God himself (LUK 10:22; JOH 10:30, 17:22).
+This is evidence that that Gospels were written after the time of Paul, when Trinity was devised to rationalize Jesus’ contradictory claims of being both the Son of God (JOH 3:36) and God himself (LUK 10:22; JOH 10:30, 17:22).